Copyright 1994 - 2023 Bill's Bible Basics

-As I point out in the article "The Biblical Practice of Fasting", by the time that Jesus arrived during the First Century, the so-called worship of the spiritual elders of Israel had been reduced to nothing more than a pitiful and hypocritical charade before both God and man.
+As I point out in the article "The Biblical Practice of Fasting", by the time that Jesus arrived during the First Century, the so-called worship of the religious elders of Israel had been reduced to nothing more than a pitiful and hypocritical charade before both God and man.
 It was all talk and no substance.
 It was spiritless and dead; just like so many modern church services today.
 It is for this reason that Jesus strongly rebuked the Scribes and the Pharisees, and thoroughly exposed their sins and the hypocrisy of their ways, in such sharp discourses as the one that is found in Matthew chapter twenty-three.
 In the Gospel of Mark, Jesus very pointedly told His self-righteous religious enemies that they honored God with their mouths, while their hearts were very far from Him, as we see here:

 ". . .
 Well hath Esaias prophesied of you hypocrites, as it is written, This people honoureth me with their lips, but their heart is far from me.
 Howbeit in vain do they worship me, teaching for doctrines the commandments of men.
 For laying aside the commandment of God, ye hold the tradition of men, as the washing of pots and cups: and many other such like things ye do.
 And he said unto them, Full well ye reject the commandment of God, that ye may keep your own tradition."